Rohit-2163/DataMining/README.md

 – The sepals of an iris are longer than its petals. iv)Determine how often each rule is broken (violatedEdits).
 Also summarize and plot the result.
-v) Find outliers in sepal length using boxplot and boxplot.stats Q3.
+v) Find outliers in sepal length using boxplot and boxplot.stats<br>

+<br>Q3.
 Load the data from wine dataset.
-Check whether all attributes are standardized or not (mean is 0 and standard deviation is 1).
+Check whether all attributes are standardized or not (mean
+is 0 and standard deviation is 1).
 If not, standardize the attributes.
-Do the same with Iris dataset.
+Do the same with Iris dataset.<br>

+<br><br>
 Section 2: Data Mining Techniques
-Run following algorithms on 2 real datasets and use appropriate evaluation measures to compute correctness of obtained patterns:
+Run following algorithms on 2 real datasets and use appropriate evaluation measures to compute correctness of obtained patterns:<br><br>
-Q4.
-Run Apriori algorithm to find frequent itemsets and association rules 1.1 Use minimum support as 50% and minimum confidence as 75% 1.2 Use minimum support as 60% and minimum confidence as 60 % Q5.
+<br>Q4.
+Run Apriori algorithm to find frequent itemsets and association rules
+1.1 Use minimum support as 50% and minimum confidence as 75% 1.2 Use minimum support as 60% and minimum confidence as 60 %<br><br>
+Q5.
 Use Naive bayes, K-nearest, and Decision tree classification algorithms and build classifiers.
 Divide the data set into training and test set.
 Compare the accuracy of the different classifiers under the following situations: